xiongchiamiov/xiongchiamiov.github.com/_posts/2010-03-20-small-git-repos-are-ok.md

 I love git.
 Every project I start has begins with a `git init`, and most of them end up on GitHub, which is why [I have] so many freakin' repos there.
 Well, that's not actually all of the reason, although it is a big one.
-The other two are that I have a tendency to use git for things [it's not really designed for], and that I have create new repositories willy-nilly.
+The other two are that I have a tendency to use git for things [it's not really designed for][wallpapers], and that I have create new repositories willy-nilly.
 It's actually the latter that I want to talk about today.

 I often come across people who group lots of unrelated files into one repository, either because that's how they happen to be on their filesystem, or